 In these three examples, the various temperatures of the bouncing light is so strong they overpower the sun and ambient skylight.
 So exceptions to the principle of warm lights/cool shadows do exist.
 When this happens the area illuminated by direct sunlight may appear cooler.
 Again, this shows color temperature is a relationship; that no single local color viewed in isolation is inherently warm or cool.

-Concept #4: Reﬂected Light Inside a Shadow Will Never be as Bright as Direct Light
+How to Paint Landscapes, Concept #4: Reﬂected Light Inside a Shadow Will Never be as Bright as Direct Light

 If your subject is illuminated by a single primary light source, such as the sun in the examples above, any warmer bounced light strong enough to modify the cooler colors within a shadow will always appear less bright than the area directly lit by the sun.
 (Every time light bounces oﬀ a surface some of it is absorbed and the reﬂection drops in lumens.)
 Thus, the warm/cool temperature shift you may ﬁnd within a shadow will never be as bright as the primary light.
 Follow that principle and your light and shadow masses will maintain their separate integrity.